Python-Markdown/markdown/docs/extensions/api.md

     Accepts a match object and returns an ElementTree element of a plain Unicode string.

-Also, Inline Patterns can define the property `ANCESTOR_EXCLUDES` with either a list or tuple of undesirable ancestors.
-The pattern should not match if it would cause the content to be a descendant of one of the defined tag names.
+Inline Patterns can define the property `ANCESTOR_EXCLUDES` with is either a list or tuple of undesirable ancestors.
+The pattern will be skipped if it would cause the content to be a descendant of one of the listed tag names.

 Note that any regular expression returned by `getCompiledRegExp` must capture the whole block.
 Therefore, they should all start with `r'^(.*?)'` and end